Test Cases

 4. The test will run, and the platform will compare the actual output with the expected result:

-1. To view the execution details on the Execution panel, click Open execution.
-More information can be found on the Results tab.
+5. To view the execution details on the **Execution panel**, click **Open execution**.
+More information can be found on the **Results** tab.
+You can also expand the **Messages** section in the left-side panel to analyze the output of each individual connector.

 This pipeline uses a single connector: